You know the feeling…your heart rate picks up, your shoulders creep toward your ears, your temper shortens…

 Since stress can’t be completely erased, the next best thing is to relieve it regularly.
 One big yoga retreat a year isn’t going to cut it!

 Find stress relief outlets that you enjoy and are a good fit for your schedule so you can practice them consistently.
 This may look like a daily meditation and a monthly Zoom get-together with loved ones.
 Or it might be a daily run, Saturday morning hikes, and a monthly deep tissue massage.
 There’s no right or wrong way, just do what works for you!

 If massage is a form of stress relief that works for you, we are thrilled to announce that we now offer massage therapy services in our New Hampshire clinic!
-To celebrate, all massage sessions are 15% off and include a free infrared sauna session in the month of March.
+To celebrate, your first massage session is 25% off and includes a free infrared sauna session!

 3. Eat a Colorful Diet of Real Foods